ablaom/MachineLearningInJulia2020/tutorials.md

 ### Environment instantiation

-The following loads a Julia environment and forces pre-compilation of some packages.
+The following loads a Julia environment and pre-loads some packages to avoid pauses later one.
+This includes plotting libraries and could take a few minutes.

-If this the **binder** notebook version of the tutorial, we recommend you *skip* evaluation of this first cell.
+If this the **binder** notebook version of the tutorial, you can *skip* evaluation of this first cell.

 ```julia
 DIR = @__DIR__